anderson-aristotle/ruby-hash/README.md

  sets the default value (without using `.default`) of all keys to the string `"Sorry, <keyname> does not exist".`

-### Demo: Hash as Final Argument to Function
+### Demo: Hash as Final Argument to Method

-Curly braces are not necessary when the last parameter to a function is a hash.
+If the last argument to a method is a hash, you may omit the curly braces.

 ```ruby
 [].push 4, 'hi', given_name:'dave', surname:'smith'